Konkyria/Explainable_Sentiment_Analysis/README.md

 Judge scores are then validated against **human ratings** using Pearson, Spearman, and Kendall τ correlations, and broken down by model, variant, and review length (short/medium/long).

 ### 3. Faithfulness (masking / flip-rate test)
 Content words in an explanation are masked and the model is asked to re-predict sentiment **from the masked explanation alone**.
-A low **flip rate** (high agreement between original and masked predictions) indicates the sentiment signal is diffuse; a high flip rate indicates the masked tokens genuinely carried the sentiment — a lightweight faithfulness probe.
+A low **flip rate** (high agreement between original and masked predictions) indicates the sentiment signal is diffuse, while a high flip rate indicates the masked tokens genuinely carried the sentiment — a lightweight faithfulness probe.

 ---